 Photo Credit: @philadelphiazoo

-Longwood Gardens is hosting their showcase of extraordinary displays of floating floral designs, festive trees draped in gilded garland, and gardens of bold blooms through their Longwood Christmas.
-The event starts November 18 and ends January 8, and tickets for college students are priced at $27.
+Longwood Gardens is hosting its showcase of extraordinary displays of floating floral designs, festive trees draped in gilded garland, and gardens of bold blooms through their Longwood Christmas.
+The event starts November 17 and ends January 7, and tickets for college students are priced at $27.

 Photo Credit: @longwoodgardens

-Winter in Franklin Square is featuring their 10th Electrical Light Show themed by Benjamin Franklin’s discovery with a giant kite and key that will be on display from November 16 to February 26.
+Winter in Franklin Square is featuring their Electrical Spectacle Light Show presented by PECO Benjamin Franklin’s discovery with a giant kite and key that will be on display from November 16 to February 25.

 The free light show runs every 30 minutes from 5pm until closing.
 Purchase tickets to play 18 holes of their Chilly Philly Mini Golf featuring reproductions of famous Philadelphia landmarks.
 Sit by their outdoor fire pits located throughout the Square, too!